stevebrownlee/vps-setup/README.md

 #### Adding SSH key

-On your host machine, execute the following command.
+Open up a new terminal instance so that you have a command line on your local computer.
+Then execute the following command.
+This copies your public key from your local machine to the droplet.

 ```
 cat ~/.ssh/id_rsa.pub | ssh [username you created above]@[your.ip.address.here] "cat >> ~/.ssh/authorized_keys"